All Episodes

 I think so.

-Um, and we can talk about it because this show is decentralized TV.
+And we can talk about it because this show is decentralized TV.

 So whenever I'm thinking of questions, I'm always thinking about our audience and how it applies to our show, right?

-So my question was you've warned that nation's AIs will eventually merge into a soulless global system.
+So my question was: you've warned that nations' AIs will eventually merge into a soulless global system.

 If that's true, what role does personal sovereignty and localized decentralized living play in resisting it?